aorkney/Bats_n_Birds/README.md

 Scripts:

-Fig 1: Pairwise_integration_across_bodyplans.R (Anticipated run time under 1 hour)
-This figure produces plots that map the pairwise evolutionary covariances between the volumes/centroid sizes (this can be referred to as 'proportions' for brevity) of bones across bat and bird phylogeny.
+Fig 1: Pairwise_integration_across_bodyplans.R (Run time on aforementioned machine specifications is 4 minutes) This figure produces plots that map the pairwise evolutionary covariances between the volumes/centroid sizes (this can be referred to as 'proportions' for brevity) of bones across bat and bird phylogeny.
 In effect, this figure shows which bones tend to evolve together or independently of one another, in the bird and bat body plan respectively.
 Body regions that evolve together in a consorted way, independently of other body regions, are known as 'evolutionary modules'.

-Fig 2: Pairwise_integration_handwing_resolved.R (Anticipated run time under 30 minutes)
-This figure further probes evolutionary covariances of skeletal proportions within the bat body plan, exploring whether additional insight is gained by subdividing the bat handwing into its major supporting digits.
+Fig 2: Pairwise_integration_handwing_resolved.R (Run time on aforementioned machine specifications is) This figure further probes evolutionary covariances of skeletal proportions within the bat body plan, exploring whether additional insight is gained by subdividing the bat handwing into its major supporting digits.